loom35studio/NH-DevicesMonitoring/README.md

 - `npm start` – run the production server

 The backend connects to MySQL via the `mysql2` driver.
 If the database is unavailable, a stub pool is used so the app can still start.
-Server-side helpers in `routes/` are imported using file URLs at runtime so Next.js can load modules located outside the `pages` directory.
+Server-side helpers in `routes/` are loaded at runtime from absolute paths using `path.resolve` and `import()`.
+This lets Next.js load modules that live outside the `pages` directory.

 Global styles are in `styles/` and loaded in `pages/_app.js`.
 The layout features a sidebar with icon links to the main sections of the dashboard.